zwave-js/node-red-contrib-zwave-js/README.md

   - Access to all supported CC's provided by Z-Wave JS.

 **node-red-contrib-zwave-js** is based on  [&#x1F517;Z-Wave JS](https://zwave-js.github.io/node-zwave-js/#/).
-Z-Wave JS is actively  maintained, fast and supports secure (S0) devices.
+Z-Wave JS is actively  maintained, fast and supports secure (S0) devices - S2 is in the works.

 It offers a massive amount of flexibility and is packed full of features.
 The node is straightforward to use, and removes all the complexities that you would otherwise need to deal with.